MohanMaker/GroundUp/README.md

 # Groundup
 Welcome to Groundup, a decentralized data collection platform that connects data collectors to data seekers.

-We enable researchers, government, and private companies to obtain high quality, local, timely data from villages in rural India.
+We enable researchers, government, and private companies to obtain high-quality, local, timely data from villages in rural India.

 ![alt text](/static/About.png)